Information about current issues of concern to all Pennsylvanians. REDISTRICTING

 A number of PA municipalities have passed resolutions supporting the effort to make redistricting fair.

-House Bill 722 and Senate Bill 22 have been introduced and referred to their respective State Government Committees.
-Both bills seek to amend the State Constitution in order to change the current process of redistricting from a partisan system to a nonpartisan process.
-Both bills have bipartisan co-sponsors.
+THE BIG IDEA.
+Both the House and Senate seek to agree on a bill to amend the State Constitution in order to change the current process of redistricting from a partisan system to a nonpartisan process.
+Senate and House bills have bipartisan cosponsors.

 The process for each bill is the same.
 The bill needs to be scheduled for action and the committee majority needs to approve it so it can move to the floor for consideration, possible amendment and a vote.
 Whichever bill moves first, it will supersede the other.